aaruvibuilds/aaruvi-builds-logout-series-03/README.md

 CLICK → DISAPPEAR
 ```

-It can become a complete visual transition:
+It can communicate a complete visual transition:

 ```text
 ACTION